The Gardens Between – Review

 Attention to detail is a hallmark of the game, present in its environmental design, its puzzle design, and most crucially, its delicate animations.

 The islands of The Gardens Between are filled with such objects as headphones, a Walkman, an abacus, a printer, banana peels, a water gun, and more.
-Each object holds significance to Arina and Frendt, but apart from a cursory glance at a memory, the game never goes into detail on what each item meant
+Each object holds significance to Arina and Frendt, but apart from a cursory glance at a memory, the game never goes into detail on what each item meant for the duo.

 There is a crucial exception to this observation above.
 One particularly poignant moment forms the pivot to the faint, imperfect story of The Gardens Between.
 I won’t spoil what it is or how it unfolds, but like everything else in the game, it is conveyed entirely through environmental design, puzzle design, and animation.
 The result is brilliant, but short-lived.
 It does make me wish the rest of the game had moments as emotionally charged.